CYP3A4: Tissue distribution

 Fetuses do not express CYP3A4 in their liver tissue, but rather CYP3A7, which acts on a similar range of substrates.
 CYP3A4 increases to approximately 40% of adult levels in the fourth month of life and 72% at 12 months.

 Although CYP3A4 is predominantly found in the liver, it is also present in other organs and tissues of the body, where it may play an important role in metabolism.
 CP3A4 is the major CYP enzyme in the intestine.
 CYP3A4 in the intestine plays an important role in the metabolism of certain drugs.
 Often this allows prodrugs to be activated and absorbed, as in the case of the histamine H_{1}-receptor antagonist terfenadine.

 CYP3A4 has also been identified in the brain, but its role in the central nervous system is unknown.

 Mechanisms

 Cytochrome P450 enzymes perform an assortment of modifications on a variety of ligands, utilizing its large active site and its ability to bind more than one substrate at a time to perform complicated chemical alterations in the metabolism of endogenous and exogenous compounds.
-These include hydroxylation, epoxidation of olefins, aromatic oxidation, heteroatom oxidations, N- and O- dealkylation reactions, aldehyde oxidations, dehydrogenation reactions, and aromatase activity.
+These modifications include hydroxylation, epoxidation of olefins, aromatic oxidation, heteroatom oxidations, N- and O- dealkylation reactions, aldehyde oxidations, dehydrogenation reactions, and aromatase activity.

 Hydroxylation of an sp^{3} C-H bond is one of the ways in which CYP3A4 (and cytochrome P450 oxygenases) affects its ligand.
 In fact, hydroxylation is sometimes followed by dehydrogenation, leading to more complex metabolites.
 An example of a molecule that undergoes more than one reaction due to CYP3A4 includes tamoxifen, which is hydroxylated to 4-hydroxy-tamoxifen and then dehydrated to 4-hydroxy-tamoxifen quinone methide.

 Two mechanisms have been proposed as the primary pathway of hydroxylation in P450 enzymes.